-- Affects the student's ability to participate in or benefit from an educational program or activity, or otherwise adversely affects the student's educational opportunities; or; - Creates an - intimidating, threatening, hostile, or abusive educational environment.
+• Affects the student's ability to participate in or benefit from an

+• Creates an intimidating, threatening, hostile, or abusive educational environment.

 By Others: Sexual harassment of a student, including harassment committed by another student, includes unwelcome sexual advances; requests for sexual favors; or sexually motivated physical, verbal, or nonverbal conduct when the conduct is severe, persistent, or pervasive.